 Cloud computing has also revolutionised the use of software in business because it doesn’t require you to make a large upfront investment in cumbersome systems.

 Most new firms don't require highly sophisticated or expensive IT.
-Even fairly basic technology, available on the high street, offers greater functionality than many small firms need.
+Even fairly basic technology, available on the high street or refurbished computer workstations, offers greater functionality than many small firms need.